DSharpPlus/DSharpPlus/CONTRIBUTING.md

 When opening issues, make sure the title reflects the purpose of the issue or the pull request.
 Prefer past tense, and be brief.
 Further description belongs inside the issue or PR.

+# New additions

+When adding new features, please attempt to add tests for them.
+Only do so when those tests will not be making calls to the Discord API.
+Our tests follow a specific naming convention.
+If any changes are made to the `DSharpPlus.Commands` namespace, then the tests for those will be found in the `DSharpPlus.Tests.Commands` namespace and directory.

 # Descriptive changes

 We require the commits describe the change made.
 It can be a short description.
 If you fixed or resolved an open issue, please reference it by using the # notation.

 Examples of good commit messages: